Saturday, February 7, 2015

 Let me first state some facts and then perhaps we'll talk a little about them.

-Roman pagans first introduced a holiday called Saturnalia, it was a week long period of lawlessness celebrated between December 17-25.
+Roman pagans first introduced a holiday called Saturnalia, it was a week-long period of lawlessness celebrated between December 17-25.
 The ancient Greek writer poet and historian Lucian describes the festival’s observance in his time referring to human sacrifice, he also mentions these customs: widespread intoxication (still associated with Christmas for many); going from house to house while singing naked (perhaps a precursor of caroling); rape and other sexual license; and consuming human-shaped biscuits (still produced in some English and most German bakeries during the Christmas season).

 Picture

 A quick search of this holiday will produce various links and connections to which have adaptations to our Christmas holiday.
-Saturnalia was a classical Roman Religion associated with Feasting, role reversals, gift-giving, gambling.
+Saturnalia was a classical Roman Religion associated with feasting, role reversals, gift-giving, gambling.

 Because of such connections, the pilgrims, English separatists that came to America in 1620 wanted nothing to do with the Christmas celebration.
 As a result, Christmas was not a holiday in early America.
 From 1659 to 1681, the celebration of Christmas was actually outlawed in Boston.